mapbox/postgis-vt-util/README.md

 PostGIS Vector Tile Utils
 =========================

-A set of PostgeSQL functions that are useful when creating vector tile sources, either at the query stage in [Mapbox Studio][1] or in the earlier data preparation stages.
+A set of PostgreSQL functions that are useful when creating vector tile sources, either at the query stage in [Mapbox Studio][1] or in the earlier data preparation stages.